carlaMorral/Whalphabet/README.md

 I have used:

-    i.
-The Twilio Whatsapp API to send an receive messages using the bot. ii.
-The Microsoft Azure Cognitive Services API to translate and detect the language of the inputs.
+    · The Twilio Whatsapp API to send an receive messages using the bot.
+    · The Microsoft Azure Cognitive Services API to translate and detect the language of the inputs.

 ## Usage